 My maternal grandmother, Nancy, is one of the most stylish people I know.
 Today she turns ninety years old and I couldn’t be more proud to show her off.
 I can only hope that I got the right genes to age as gracefully as she has.
 As a stylish woman who has seen nearly a century I was curious as to how things have changed, not just from a wide angle general lens like I usually cover but through the lens of a singular woman.

 Nancy grew up on a farm in Ohio before moving to California in her twenties.
 She had a love for great clothing from a very young age and learned how to sew in order to get the clothing she wanted.
 She made a lot of her own dresses for school even using chicken feed sacks as fabric for her creations.
 Her mother took her to the department stores in Akron from time to time to go shopping.
 Department stores back then (1930s/1940s) were a wholly different affair from how they are today.
 Customers dressed up to go shopping instead of the “cleaning out the garage” clothes as my grandma referred to it today.
 The stores were well-staffed and spacious.
-Clothes were crammed into racks like they are today.
+Clothes weren't crammed into racks like they are today.
 She never even recalled waiting in a line!
 A staff person would ring up the clothing for you while you relaxed in a plush chair (not just a VIP service back then).
 I learned that not only did more people sew their own clothing back then, it was also way easier to do so.
 Department stores would often have “yardage” departments which consisted of fabric by the yard and on-trend patterns you could use with instructions on how to create the pictured garments.
 Today pattern packets look as though they were designed in the 80’s which is probably around when most people stopped sewing.
 When I asked her about any major splurge purchases she made she assured me she splurged as often as she could.

 While Nancy and her contemporaries were plenty aware of changing trends from season to season very few of them followed the designer collections.
 In fact many say that designer labels didn’t really enter the collective vernacular until shows like Sex and the City featured brands like Manolo Blahnik so heavily.
 Nancy confirmed this saying she personally hardly followed designers.
 There was one designer that swept her generation though and that was Christian Dior and his “New Look” just after WWII.
 She says his designs were literally everywhere.
 It was impossible to not know about the New Look.
 He even had a Time Magazine cover at the time.